-Specifically, the current requirement that more than 50% of the directors, trustees, officers or like officials of the organization or foundation must deal at arm's length with each other and with each of the other directors, trustees, officers or officials of the charity is retained in the December 2002 Amendments.
-In addition, more than 50% of the directors, trustees, officers or like officials of the charity are also required to deal at arm's length with (i) "each person", and (ii) "each member of a group of persons who do not deal with each other at arm's length", who has contributed more than 50% of the capital of the charity, "other than Her Majesty in right of Canada or of a province, a municipality, another registered charity that is not a private foundation, and any club, association described in paragraph 149(1)(1)" of the ITA.
+Specifically, the requirement that more than 50% of the directors, trustees, officers or like officials of the organization or foundation must deal at arm's length with each other and with each of the other directors, trustees, officers or officials of the charity is retained in the December 2002 Amendments and the February 2004 Amendments.
+A new requirement is inserted by the December 2002 Amendment, which states that more than 50% of the directors, trustees, officers or like officials of the charity are also required to deal at arm's length with (i) "each person", and (ii) "each member of a group of persons who do not deal with each other at arm's length", who has contributed more than 50% of the capital of the charity, "other than Her Majesty in right of Canada or of a province, a municipality, another registered charity that is not a private foundation, and any club, association described in paragraph 149(1)(1)" of the ITA.

-In addition, the "contribution" test requiring not more than 50% of the capital of the charity be contributed by one person or members of a group of such persons who do not deal with each other at arm's length is replaced by a "control test" which requires that the charity "is not, and would not be if the organization [or foundation] were a corporation, controlled directly or indirectly in any manner whatever (i) by a person that has contributed or otherwise paid into the organization [or foundation] more than 50% of the capital of the organization, (other than Her Majesty in right of Canada or of a province, a municipality, another registered charity that is not a private foundation, and any club, association described in paragraph 149(1)(1)), or (ii) by a group of persons that do not deal at arm's length with each other, if any member of the group does not deal at arm's length with a person described in subparagraph (i)."
+In addition, the December 2002 Amendments replaced the "contribution" test requiring not more than 50% of the capital of the charity be contributed by one person or members of a group of such persons who do not deal with each other at arm's length with a "control test" in paragraph 149.1(1)(d) of the ITA.
+This new control test requires that the charity "is not, and would not be if the organization [or foundation] were a corporation, controlled directly or indirectly in any manner whatever (i) by a person that has contributed or otherwise paid into the organization [or foundation] more than 50% of the capital of the organization, (other than Her Majesty in right of Canada or of a province, a municipality, another registered charity that is not a private foundation, and any club, association described in paragraph 149(1)(1)), or (ii) by a person or a group of persons that do not deal at arm's length with each other, if the person or any member of the group does not deal at arm's length with a person described in subparagraph (i)."